aws/neptune-gremlin-client/README.md

   - When you submit a query using an existing `GraphTraversalSource`.

 The `EndpointsUnavailableException` will appear as the root cause: invariably, it is wrapped in a `RemoteConnectionexception`, or similar.
 The only reason you should see an `EndpointsUnavailableException` is because the endpoints have been suspended.

+Suspended endpoints are hidden from endpoint selectors.
+If an endpoint is suspended, it will not be considered for selection, even if it matches the selection criteria.

 ### Using a ClusterEndpointsRefreshAgent to query the Neptune Management API directly